Are you new to the world of Japanese knives? Do you need one knife to do it all? Baby, you need a santoku.

 If it's time for you to grab a santoku, I've picked out our top 5 santokus so you can find the right one!

 This is just about the right first-knife for anyone.
-The steel cuts like crazy, but doesn't rust and chip easily.
+The steel cuts like crazy, but doesn't rust easily.
 It has a classic Japanese aesthetic without being fussy, and it feels fantastic in the hand.
 It's also super affordable, making it accessible to almost anyone.

 There you have it.
 If you have any questions about santokus, or knives in general, get in touch!
 We're always around to help.
 If it's time to grab yourself a santoku, click the link below and treat yourself!